joerisner/templates/versioning/README.md

 ## .nvmrc

 - Root level of project
-- Config file for `nvm` declaring the Node version for the project
+- Config file for `nvm` declaring the latest LTS Node version for the project
 - Changing the Node version used in the project is as simple as updating this file and anywhere else in the project where the Node version is referenced (CI workflows for example)

 ## .ruby-version

 - Root level of project
-- Config file for `rbenv` (and other rb version managers) declaring the Ruby version for the project
+- Config file for `rbenv` (and other Ruby version managers) declaring the Ruby version for the project
 - Changing the Ruby version used in the project is as simple as updating this file and anywhere else in the project where the Ruby version is referenced (CI workflows for example)

 ## Gemfile